A Machine Learning Approach to Enhancing eROSITA Observations: Results

 Prediction algorithms like the one we are proposing must have clearly defined use cases.
 To illustrate the ways in which our model might benefit observers, we have defined several important predictive capabilities.
 These metrics are informed by the nature of the problem we seek to solve: a follow-up observation of an initial \textit{eROSITA} observation will have higher signal to noise, a more physically accurate and more constrained luminosity profile, more visible substructure, and a more definite shape.
 A prediction algorithm therefore must seek to increase the signal to noise in the input image, increase the brightness of astrophysical sources while differentiating between extended sources and point-spread-function-blurred AGN, and predict the location and brightness of real substructure.
 Similarly, the enhanced properties of the prediction must provide useful information for survey selection.
 That is why we chose to prioritize morphology parameters, which provide useful information about the properties of the cluster, especially those properties such as dynamical state, mass, and core type, which are of particular importance to galaxy cluster research.
 Note that while we prioritize morphologically accurate observations, we do not intend our prediction observations to be used for morphology measurements directly.
 Morphology is simply a metric we use to grade image accuracy (see Section \ref{discussion} for a discussion on assessing image accuracy and morphology).

 Our intention is to aid in the selection of follow-up candidates, not to replace follow-up observations.
 Therefore, predictions must be probable enough to aid in discerning which clusters merit a follow-up.
 Metrics like those aforementioned provide an understanding for the accuracy of the predictions.
 An example prediction observation is shown in Figure \ref{fig:example_results}.
 Example observations of similar mass clusters with very different morphology parameters are shown in Figure \ref{fig:morph_extremes}.
 In the following subsections we examine the predicting power of our trained model for the three key morphology parameters (concentration \S\ref{concentration}, asymmetry \S\ref{asymmetry}, smoothness \S\ref{smoothness}), total flux (\S\ref{conserved flux}), and background reduction (\S\ref{background reduction}).
 We also evaluate the precision and accuracy of predictions as a function of mass (\S\ref{Mass Dependence}).
-We use the $R_{500c}$ versions of the morphology parameters, defined by the $R_{500c}$ radius of each cluster, which is the radius in which the mass density of the cluster is 500 times the critical density of the Universe.
+We use the $R_{500c}$ versions of the morphology parameters.
 This formulation of the morphology parameters is more commonly used and more physically meaningful than the fixed version of the morphology parameters used in the loss function, but requires information about the cluster radius and redshift.
 Our true morphology parameters are calculated on observations with AGN, however the level of contamination from AGN in the soft band, where ICM dominates, is minimal.

 \